louayemandari/cofee-beans-data-analysis-project/README.md

-# cofee-beans-data-analysis-project
+# coffee-beans-data-analysis-project
-This project aims to analyze the data coming from a famous cofee beans factory
+This project aims to analyze the data coming from a famous coffee beans factory